MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/deploy/prepare-to-deploy-mac-clients.md

 ## Mac prerequisites

 The Mac client installation package isn't supplied with the Configuration Manager media.
-Download the **Clients for additional operating systems** from the [Microsoft Download Center](https://www.microsoft.com/download/details.aspx?id=47719).
+Download the **Clients for additional operating systems** from the **Microsoft Download Center**.

 For the list of supported versions, see [Supported operating systems for clients and devices](../../plan-design/configs/supported-operating-systems-for-clients-and-devices.md#mac-computers).